jjgecon/vs_code_workflow/README.md

 ## Side Panel
 The side panel in Visual Studio Code is typically located on the left side of the window.
 It contains several important views and tools that help you navigate and manage your project:
 - **Explorer**: Displays the files and folders in your workspace.
-You can open, create, delete, and manage files from here.
+Open, create, delete, and manage files from here.
 - **Source Control**: Integrates with version control systems like Git.
-You can view changes, commit, push, pull, and manage branches.
+View changes, commit, push, pull, and manage branches.
 - **Search**: Allows you to search for text within your project files.
-- **Extensions**: Lets you browse and install extensions to add new features to VS Code.
+- **Extensions**: Browse and install extensions to add new features to VS Code.
 - **Debug**: Provides tools to run and debug your code.

 ## Terminal
 The integrated terminal in Visual Studio Code allows you to run command-line tasks directly within the editor.
-You can open the terminal by clicking the terminal icon or using the keyboard shortcut `Ctrl+` (Windows) or `Cmd+J` (Mac).
+Open the terminal by clicking the terminal icon or using the keyboard shortcut `Ctrl+` (Windows) or `Cmd+J` (Mac).
 The terminal supports multiple instances, so you can run different commands in separate terminals simultaneously.

 ## Editor
 The text editor is the main area where you write and edit your code.
 It supports syntax highlighting, code completion, and other features to help you write code efficiently.
-You can open multiple files in tabs and split the editor to view and edit files side by side.
+Open multiple files in tabs and split the editor to view and edit files side by side.

 ## Command Palette

 Press F1 or `Ctrl+Shift+P` (Windows) or `Cmd+Shift+P` (Mac) to quickly access commands and settings.
-[This post](https://docs.github.com/en/codespaces/reference/using-the-vs-code-command-palette-in-codespaces) explains some of the uses.
+[This post](https://docs.github.com/en/codespaces/reference/using-the-vs-code-command-palette-in-codespaces) explains some of its uses.

 You should see the following command bar: